jgci2000/bachelor-project/README.md

 * Install MATLAB of the ryzen JA
 * Run FSS MATLAB code for 3D SC L8 system

+## Week 2:
+* Debug the FSS Ising Spin S code
+* Submit a job in the cluster

 ## TODO

 * Fix the precision error in the FSS SC and MPI code